DragonSenses/Curiosity/Rust/ch-3/ch03-03-how-functions-work.md

 This example creates a function named `print_labeled_measurement` with two parameters.
 The first parameter is named `value` and is an `i32`.
 The second is named `unit_label` and is type `char`.
 The function then prints text containing both the `value` and the `unit_label`.

-Let’s try running this code.
-Replace the program currently in your *functions* project’s *src/main.rs* file with the preceding example and run it using `cargo run`:
+Let's try running this code.
+Replace the program currently in your *functions* project's *src/main.rs* file with the preceding example and run it using `cargo run`:

 ```sh
 $ cargo run